dybran/solomon-syself-devops/README.md

 `kubectl get nodes`

 To acces the cluster from the bastion, copy the __kubeconfig__ file from the First master node and put it in the `$HOME/.kube` path.

+create a namespace for the application

+`kubectl create ns syself`

+Clone the github repository containing the helm chart

+`git clone <github-repository-link>`

+Deploy the helm chart into a kubernetes cluster

+`helm install syself-app ./syself-helm-chart -n syself`

+Deploy the helm chart application

 To check the health of the cluster from the HAProxy dashboard